 Students engage in activities which develop:

-• logical reasoning and understanding of proof at the appropriate level of sophistication
+- logical reasoning and understanding of proofs at the appropriate level of sophistication

-• practical ability in measuring, estimating and making sensible use of calculators
+- practical ability in measuring, estimating and making sensible use of CAS calculators

-Students who have studied Extension Mathematics in Year 9 can continue with this course and do the Year 10 Mathematics A course from the beginning of the year.
+Students who have studied Extension Mathematics in Year 9 may continue with the Year 10 Mathematics A course from the beginning of the year.
+It is preparation for either Units 1 & 2 Mathematical Methods or Units 1 & 2 General Mathematics.
+This course is the usual pathway for Units 1 & 2 Mathematical Methods and/or Units 1 & 2 Specialist Mathematics.

 Overview

-The Year 10 Mathematics A course is designed for students requiring more challenging work, with a greater emphasis on worded problems and investigations.
-To cover the content of this course students need to work at a faster pace and become more independent and proactive about obtaining knowledge from a variety of sources.
+The Year 10 Mathematics A course is designed for students requiring more challenging work, with a greater emphasis on applying skills in complex problems.
+To cover the content of this course students need to work at a faster pace, have strong number skills and become more independent and proactive about obtaining knowledge from a variety of sources.
 Students cover all the content of the Year 10 Mathematics course but concepts are explored in more depth and a greater emphasis is placed on analytical skills.
 There are also a number of topics that only the Mathematics A students will explore.
-It is highly recommended that students who study Mathematics A participate in the Australian Maths Competition.
+It is recommended that students who study Mathematics A participate in the Australian Maths Competition.

 Students are required to learn, practise and apply mathematical algorithms, routines and techniques.
 The use of technology (CAS calculator and laptop) is incorporated into the course.
 This allows the students to grasp a better understanding of skills and solve more complex questions.